bevyengine/rfcs/rfcs/45-stageless.md

 7. Compose conditions via arbitrary boolean expressions.
 8. Support automatic insertion and removal of systems to reduce schedule clutter and support other forms of one-off logic.
 9. Run schedules without `&mut World`, inferring access based on the systems inside.
+10. [One-shot systems](https://github.com/bevyengine/bevy/pulls?q=is%3Apr+is%3Aopen+one-shot+system), where systems are evaluated one-at-a-time on an ad hoc basis.

 ## Appendix